Cyprus Country Summary

 Bribery & Corruption

-Corruption remains a significant issue in the Republic of Cyprus (ROC), with a Eurobarometer survey indicating that 92% of Cypriots perceive it as widespread, and 58% feel personally affected by it.
-Despite a strong anti-corruption framework and efforts to combat corruption, high-profile cases and public perception suggest that corruption is prevalent, particularly in sectors like banking and public procurement.
-In the area administered by Turkish Cypriots, corruption is also a major concern, with a report ranking it 140th out of 180 countries, highlighting bribery as common in public tenders and licensing.
+Corruption remains a significant issue in the Republic of Cyprus (ROC), with a Eurobarometer survey revealing that 92% of Cypriots perceive it as widespread, and 58% feel personally affected by it.
+Despite a strong anti-corruption framework and legal measures in place, high-profile cases and public perception indicate ongoing risks, particularly in sectors like banking and public procurement.
+In the area administered by Turkish Cypriots, corruption is also prevalent, with a report ranking it 140th out of 180 countries, highlighting issues in public tenders and licensing.

 Economy

-The economy of Cyprus has shown resilience, with a GDP growth of 2.4% in 2023, significantly outperforming the Eurozone average of 0.5%.
-The country, a member of the eurozone, actively encourages foreign direct investment (FDI) across various sectors, including traditional industries like shipping and tourism, as well as emerging fields such as energy and technology, particularly following the discovery of hydrocarbon deposits in its Exclusive Economic Zone.
+The economy of the Republic of Cyprus (ROC) is strategically positioned at the crossroads of Europe, Africa, and Asia, and has shown resilience with a GDP growth of 2.4% in 2023, significantly outperforming the Eurozone average of 0.5%.
+The ROC actively encourages foreign direct investment (FDI) across various sectors, including traditional industries like tourism and shipping, as well as emerging fields such as energy and technology, bolstered by recent discoveries of hydrocarbon deposits in its Exclusive Economic Zone.

-Cyprus has a favorable investment climate, actively welcoming foreign direct investment (FDI) across various sectors, including shipping, tourism, and newer industries like energy and technology.
+Cyprus has a favorable investment climate, actively welcoming foreign direct investment (FDI) across various sectors, including shipping, tourism, and energy.
 The government promotes FDI through Invest Cyprus, which provides support and information to investors, while the legal framework is based on UK common law, ensuring a transparent environment for business operations.
-However, there are some restrictions on non-EU investments in specific sectors, and the recent discovery of hydrocarbon deposits has further attracted multinational companies to the region.
+Recent discoveries of hydrocarbon deposits have further attracted multinational companies, enhancing the country's appeal as an investment destination.

 Buy Full Cyprus Report